 EdM in Teaching English to Speakers of Other Languages

-Boston University’s Master of Education (EdM) program for Teaching English to Speakers of Other Languages (TESOL) produces innovative teachers and advocates who are well versed in theory, applied teaching principles, and methodology.
+The Master of Education (EdM) program for Teaching English to Speakers of Other Languages (TESOL) at Boston University Wheelock College of Education & Human Development produces innovative teachers and advocates who are well versed in theory, applied teaching principles, and methodology.

 As a student in the EdM for TESOL program, you can choose from one of two tracks:

-TESOL International, College, and Adult—Non-Licensure: Prepares students to teach English and other languages to a variety of student populations in different learning contexts.
+TESOL & Applied Linguistics (TESOL International, College, and Adult—Non-Licensure): Prepares students to teach English and other languages to a variety of student populations in different learning contexts.
 Our coursework and field-based practicum provide a broad perspective on the field of second language acquisition and focus on evidence-based teaching and assessment practices.
 Assignments are designed to help introduce students to the profession.

 How long does it typically take to complete this program?